tcarreira/presentations/opensource/drupal-iberia.md

 - **Lower Costs**: Organizations can avoid expensive proprietary licenses, focusing resources on custom development or other areas of growth
 - **Faster Innovation**: With global collaboration, new features, improvements, and security patches arrive quickly, keeping Drupal ahead of the curve
 - **Better Security**: Open Source projects like Drupal are scrutinized by many experts, leading to more robust and secure systems
-- **Inclusive Community**: Drupal’s community is diverse, welcoming people from all backgrounds to contribute, ensuring more inclusive, accessible solutions
+- **Inclusive Community**: Drupal's community is diverse, welcoming people from all backgrounds to contribute, ensuring more inclusive, accessible solutions
 - **Customization**: Open Source provides the flexibility to tailor Drupal to your needs, whether through custom modules or contributed solutions
-- **Sustainability**: Drupal’s Open Source model ensures that it can evolve based on community needs, ensuring its long-term sustainability and continued improvement
+- **Sustainability**: Drupal's Open Source model ensures that it can evolve based on community needs, ensuring its long-term sustainability and continued improvement

 ---

 template: inverse
 class: title

-# Don’t Wait for Change!
+# Don't Wait for Change!
 ## Be the Catalyst for Open Source Progress

 ???